ProAssurance: Growth and Acquisitions

 ProAssurance acquires Independent Nevada Doctors Insurance Exchange (IND), a Nevada reciprocal insurer in 2012.
-This vaults the company to a leadership position in the Nevada healthcare professional liability market and a strong base of operations in the far West.
+This expanded ProAssurance's presence in the Nevada healthcare professional liability market and the western United States.

 In 2013, ProAssurance acquires Medmarc Insurance Group in a sponsored demutualization.
 The Medmarc Group, consisting of Medmarc Casualty Insurance Company and Noetic Specialty Insurance Company, expands ProAssurance's healthcare-centric focus to medical products and life sciences, and lawyer writings.

 On January 1, 2014 ProAssurance acquires Eastern Insurance Holdings, Inc., a publicly traded healthcare-centric writer of worker's compensation insurance.
 ProAssurance becomes the majority capital provider to Syndicate 1729 at Lloyd's of London.
 Also, in 2014 ProAssurance announces the formation of CAPAssurance in partnership with the Cooperative of American Physicians (CAP), a California-based insurer.

-In 2015, ProAssurance forms ProAssurance American Mutual, A Risk Retention Group domiciled in Washington, D.C.
-The Risk Retention Group provides ProAssurance with additional flexibility to service its customers with challenging and complex needs.
+In 2015, ProAssurance formed ProAssurance American Mutual, a Risk Retention Group domiciled in Washington, D.C.
+The Risk Retention Group division provides malpractice insurance coverage options for healthcare providers of all sizes and types.

 In 2017, ProAssurance's subsidiary, Eastern Alliance, purchased Great Falls Insurance Company's book of workers' compensation business.
 This purchase allowed Eastern to expand operations into Maine and New Hampshire.
 In September 2017, ProAssurance Corporation endowed the University of Alabama School of Medicine $1.5 million to establish the ProAssurance Endowed Chair for Physician Wellness.
 The chair will support a research team to address health issues unique to physicians."

 On May 5, 2021, ProAssurance Corporation acquires NORCAL Mutual, a physician-directed insurance company based in Northern California.
-As leaders in writing medical professional liability insurance, NORCAL contributions help to expand and establish ProAssurance as a true nationwide platform.
+As leaders in writing medical professional liability insurance, NORCAL contributions help to expand ProAssurance's nationwide operations.